rerun-io/rerun/docs/content/reference/migration/migration-0-18.md

    * this replaces the previous `from_parent` bool
    * `from_parent` is still available in all SDK languages, but deprecated

 All components are applied to the final transform in the opposite order they're listed in.
-E.g. if both a 3x3 matrix and a translation is set, the entity is first translated and then transformed with the matrix.
-If translation, rotation & scale are applied, then (just as in prior versions), from the point of view of the parent space the object is first scaled, then rotated and then translated.
+This means that if translation, rotation & scale are applied, then (just as in 0.17 and earlier), the object is first scaled, then rotated and then translated (from the point of view of the parent space).

-When you log the `Transform3D` archetype, _all_ components are written, even if you don't set them.
+When a `Transform3D` archetype is sent, _all_ components are written, even if you don't set them.
 This means that if you first log a `Transform3D` with a `Translation3D` and then later another `Transform3D` with a `RotationQuat`, this will result in an entity that is only rotated.

 Other changes in data representation:
 * Scaling no longer distinguishes uniform and 3D scaling in its data representation, it is now always expressed as 3 floats with the same value.
 Helper functions are provided to build uniform scales.
 * Angles (as used in `RotationAxisAngle`) are now always stored in radians, conversion functions for degrees are provided.
-Scaling no longer distinguishes uniform and 3D scaling in its data representation.
-Uniform scaling is now always expressed as 3 floats with the same value.

-`OutOfTreeTransform3D` got removed.
-Instead, there is now a new [`InstancePoses3D`](https://rerun.io/docs/reference/types/archetypes/instance_poses3d#speculative-link) archetype which fulfills the same role, but works more similar to the `Transform3D` archetype and is supported by all 3D spatial primitives.
-Furthermore, it can be used for instancing 3D meshes and is used to represent the poses of boxes and ellipsoids/spheres.

 #### Python
 The `Transform3D` archetype no longer has a `transform` argument.
 Use one of the other arguments instead.

 Before: